nap2000/docs/admin-api.rst

 Usage
 -----

-.. http:get:: /surveyKPI/adminreport/usage/(int: year)/(int: month)
+.. http:get:: /surveyKPI/adminreport/usage/(int: year)/(int: month)/(string: userIdent)

   :synposis: The usage API allows you to view the number of submissions made by each user in a `month`.
 These can be further broken down by `project`, `survey` and `device`.
+The API request stopped working in version 21.11 as this reporting usage for all users became too lengthy.
+The reports generated from the user interface now run in the background and can later be downloaded from the reports page.
+However this API call is back in version 21.12 with the addition of one more path parameter for the user ident.
+So it now downloads usage for only a single user.

   **Example request**:

   .. sourcecode:: http

-    GET /surveyKPI/adminreport/usage/2018/1 HTTP/1.1
+    GET /surveyKPI/adminreport/usage/2018/1/sal HTTP/1.1
     Host: sg.smap.com.au
-    Accept: xlsx
+    Download: xlsx

   :query boolean project: Show usage by project
   :query boolean survey: Show usage by survey
   :query boolean device: Show usage by device
-  :query boolean inc_temp: Include temporary and anonymous users (Requires Smap Server 21.05)
+  :query boolean inc_temp: Include temporary and anonymous users
+  :query int o_id: Organisation Id.
+Can be used if the calling user has organisational administration privilege to get details on a user in a different organisation

   **Example response**: